 Sharon Neighborhood Pride Revitalization Committee

-We are an all-volunteer initiative that has been active in helping Sharon’s administration and city council develop strategies to improve the future of our neighborhoods.
+Is an all-volunteer initiative that has been active in helping Sharon’s administration and city council develop strategies to improve the future of our neighborhoods.
 This committee was formed at the recommendation of the Sharon Community and Economic Development Commission.

-In September of 2016, a group of people from different neighborhoods around Sharon got together to address an interesting but disturbing trend.
+In September of 2016, this group representing different Sharon neighborhoods got together to address an interesting but disturbing trend.

-- Because of the hard work of artists, volunteers, donors, business owners, and city government, our downtown corridor began a unique transformation when the first full year of WaterFire Sharon ended in 2013.
+- Because of committed artists, volunteers, donors, business owners, and city government; our downtown corridor began a unique transformation when the first full year of WaterFire Sharon ended in 2013.

 On December 1st 2016, the committee presented their findings and recommendations to Sharon city council.
 The following three task forces were recommended; Full presentation here.